18F/handbook/pages/about-us/tts-consulting/operations/onboarding.md

 #### Payroll and tracking time in Tock

-- Review Tock guidance, especially what is billable vs non-billable work. {% comment %}TODO link Tock guidance to time tracking page when it exists{% endcomment %}
+- Review [Tock guidance]({% page "about-us/tts-consulting/operations/tock/" %}), especially what is billable vs non-billable work.
 - Offer to demonstrate how to use Tock, what Tock entries can look like with time off or multiple projects, and how to submit a change request.
 - Link them to the [GSA payroll calendars](https://www.gsa.gov/buying-selling/purchasing-programs/shared-services/payroll-shared-services/payroll-calendars) so they know when they will get their first paycheck.